This article was originially published January 21, 2020 and has since been updated for 2021.

-As you may have heard, the US House and Senate voted to approve a tax extender bill on December, 20th 2019.
-Included in that bill was an extension to the 45L Energy Efficient Homes Tax credit (section 129: Energy Efficient Homes Credit) which had previously expired on December, 31st 2017.
+Great news!
+The US House and Senate voted to approve the Consolidated Appropriations Act, 2021and it was signed into law on December 27th, 2020.
+Included in that bill was an extension to the 45L Energy Efficient Homes Tax credit (section 146: Energy Efficient Homes Credit) which was set to expire on December, 31st 2020.

-The extender bill contains a retroactive extension of the 45L tax credit beginning on January, 1st 2018 through December 31st, 2020.
-All homes closed during that period may now be eligible for the $2,000/home federal tax credit.
+The previous 2020 extender bill contains a retroactive extension of the 45L tax credit beginning on January, 1st 2018 through December 31st, 2020.
+All homes closed during that period became retroactively eligible for the $2,000/home federal tax credit if they met eligibility requirements.
+This bill has been extended again for new construction homes, renovations of single family homes, and multifamily units up to 3 stories in 2021!

-All closed homes during the period from January 1st, 2018 – December, 31st 2019 are now retroactively eligible.
-All homes closed in the 2020 calendar year will also be eligible under this current extension.
+All closed homes during the period from January 1st, 2018 – December, 31st 2019 are retroactively eligible.
+All homes closed in the 2020 and 2021 calendar year are also be eligible under this current extension.

 To qualify we need to demonstrate that your homes’ heating and cooling energy loads are 50% more efficient than a comparable house built to the 2006 IECC AND that building envelope improvements account for at least ⅕ of the 50% energy savings.